cncf/demo/Kubernetes/Docs/Advanced.md

 <sub>Fig 1: config document example from the official mongo docs</sub>

-Above shows that the host names of all members of a replica must be deducible.
+Above demostrated how the host names of all members of a replica must be deducible.

-The usefulness of PetSets now becomes obvious.
-At the Kubernetes abstraction level, if we name our PetSet "cfg" of size 3 we get pods: cfg-0, cfg-1, cfg-2.
+A regular Kubernetes deployment names pods `rs0-<randomsuffix>` and creates them with nondeterministic order and timings.

-Unlike a regular Kubernetes deployment where the pods would be named in cfg-<randomstring> and created in a none deterministic order.
+In contrast, the usefulness of PetSets now becomes apparent.
+If we opt to use a PetSet named "rs0" of size 3 we get sequentially created pods named: rs0-0, rs0-1, rs0-2.
+Exactly what we need.

 #### Kubernetes Jobs as One Shot steps of complex deployments

-We now know the neccessary mongo Replica Set Initialization command ahead of time, we don't yet know _when_ to run it, and what should execute it.
+We now know the necessary mongo Replica Set initialization command ahead of time, we don't yet know _when_ to run it, and _what_ should execute it.

 ## InitContainers